 Turning on the black light the first time might be scary because everything may be glowing.
 Actually, there are several substances that glow in black light conditions, including some types of wallpaper glue.

 All you have to do is determine whether what you are seeing looks like something else.
 Generally, you are looking for yellow splatter or individual spots.
 On vertical surfaces, you are likely to observe a single drop that has run down the wall before drying out.
 This video shows what urine looks like when viewed under a black light:

 If your cat has been urinating outside of the litter box for a while, you will see bright spots and weaker spots.
 The weaker spots are older and contain less of a concentration of chemicals that glow; however, your cat is still able to sense them.

 Mark the locations where you find spots, as you won’t be able to see them when you turn the black light off.
 If you find just a few locations, you can try to remember them.
 However, if you are dealing with a seriously bad kitty, you can apply tape to those locations so you can find them later.

 Next, treat all the discovered locations with a detergent intended for pet urine removal.
 Remember to clean an area somewhat larger than the area you discovered with the flashlight.
+Find out how to clean cat urine here.
 First, doing so leaves no room for error.
 Second, cat urine tends to soak into surfaces (especially carpets), and what you see under a black light may just be the tip of the iceberg.